-Our Mission Profile is inspired by the Mission Scenario of observing suspicious activities in an urban setting beyond the operator’s line of sight set by UAVforge.
+Our Mission Profile is inspired by the Mission Scenario set by the UAVforge competition that consists of observing suspicious activities in an urban setting beyond the operator’s line of sight.

 - Takeoff and Climb: The takeoff location and conditions will be determined by UAVforge.
 The vehicle must takeoff and climb to an altitude below 1,000 feet.